fireearth88/Portfolio/README.md

 # Project 1: Customer Segmentation in E-Commerce
 ![image](marketbasketanalysis.png)

-This project involves analyzing large data sets, such as purchase history, to reveal product groupsings, as well as products that are likely to be purhcase together.
+This project involves turning RFM segmentation into a powerful marketing technique for uncderstanding customer behaviour and driving growth.
+RFM is a three-dimensional customer segmentaion model that evaluates customers on three metrics - recency, frequency, and monetary value.
-* Apriori Algorithm
+* Kmeans Algorithm (i.e. Unsupervised Machine Learning)

 # Project 2: Crypto Trading Bot